FREQUENTLY ASKED QUESTIONS AND USEFUL INFORMATION

 4. 10% - 4th Place

-10) Form of Prize Money: All winners will receive certified or cashier's checks.
+10) Form of Prize Money: All winners will receive certified or cashier's checks in the names of the student and his or her parent/guardian.

 11) Judges: All winners of each round will be declared by members of our Association assigned to be judges.

 12) Resolution Of Disputes: All disputes must be reported to the supervising judge who shall attempt to resolve it.
-In the event that the supervising judge does not resolve the dispute, the supervising judge shall submit the dispute to the Association's Executive Board and the board shall resolve it by majority vote.
+In the event that the supervising judge does not resolve the dispute, the supervising judge shall submit the dispute to the Association's Executive Board and the board shall resolve it by a majority vote within 24 hours of the date that they are notified of the dispute.

 13) Conflict of Interest: All judges shall identify any contestant they know or is related to and refrain from voting in any contest that the contestant participates in.